-Participants in the 6SO-25 Plan become eligible to receive a Service Retirement Benefit upon attaining 25 or more years of Allowable Service without regard to age.
+Participants in the 6EM-25 Plan are eligible to receive a Service Retirement Benefit upon attaining 25 or more years of Allowable Service, regardless of age.
 The Service Retirement Benefit is calculated using the following formula:

 - 50% of FAS for the first 25 years of Allowable Service, plus - 2% of FAS for each additional year of Allowable Service, up to a maximum of 30 years of such service.